-(Sections 106.021(1) and 106.05, F.S.)
+(Sections 106.021(1)(b) and 106.05, Fla.
+Stat.)

 Secondary Campaign Depository

 A political committee may designate one secondary depository in each county where an election is held in which the committee participates for the sole purpose of depositing contributions for transfer into the primary depository.